Allen-B1/cards-old/SPEC.md

 Sent by the server when the game starts. `uids` is an array of the uids in the game.

 `hands` is an array that contains, for each player except for the one represented by `playerIndex`, an array of `null`s with the length of the number of cards.

+`names` is an object of names.
+Keys are uids and values are names.

 ## Recieve: `game_move`
 ```js